This page was printed from the South & West Devon Formulary and Referral site at

 Please highlight on the referral form that the referral is in relation to refractory IBS

-This pathway was signed off by NEW Devon CCG Clinical Pathway Group.
+This pathway was signed off by NHS Devon

 Publication date: May 2021